Nyambura254/Nyambura254/README.md

 * 👨🏻‍💻 I’m currently working on *LMS @ DEAN as Student Requirements Engineer*
 * 🌱 I’m currently learning Node & JavaScript.
 * 🤔  I hope to be a good programmer with good habits to deliver best things in tech world. 🐧
-* 💬 Ask me about anything and I would like to answer.
-* 📫 Please email via [nyamburabonnie@gmail.com](nyamburabonnie@gmail.com) to reach me.

----

-![stats](https://github-readme-stats.vercel.app/api?username=Nyambura254&show_icons=true&hide_border=true)

-**Nyambura254/my-profile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Student Requirements Engineer @ DEAN
-- 🌱 I’m currently learning ...Node & JavaScript
 - 👯 I’m looking to collaborate on ...Open source
-- 🤔 I’m looking for help with ...MongoDB and job opportunities
-- 💬 Ask me about ...anything
+* 💬 Ask me about anything and I would love to answer.
-- 📫 How to reach me: ...[nyamburabonnie@gmail.com] or [https://www.linkedin.com/in/boniface-mwangi-398154188/]
+* 📫 How to reach me: ...[nyamburabonnie@gmail.com] or [https://www.linkedin.com/in/boniface-mwangi-398154188/]
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...love people

--->
+---

+![stats](https://github-readme-stats.vercel.app/api?username=Nyambura254&show_icons=true&hide_border=true)